-“The volume of the problem is astonishing”: Amazon’s battle against fakes may be too little too late
+‘The volume of the problem is astonishing’: Amazon’s battle against fakes may be too little, too late

 It’s unclear exactly how many counterfeits remain on Amazon’s marketplace, despite these measures.
 So Handfield says its is important to remain cautious when you’re shopping on the platform.
 There are some obvious signs that a product is fake, including spelling mistakes in the product description and blurry pictures.
 But many counterfeiters create professional-looking listings and product packaging.
 To truly make sure you’re not getting scammed, you need to look at the serial number on a product, then call the brand to make sure it is real.

 For many consumers, calling brands to verify that each tin of baby formula or each bottle of dish soap is authentic is too much work.
 In this case, it might be easier to just buy products a grocery store or an online retailer like Grove Collaborative or Thrive Market that does not have a third-party marketplace.
-“I think you have to be super careful when you’re buying on Amazon,” he says.
+“I think you have to be super careful when you’re buying on Amazon,” Handfield says.
 “Counterfeits are a major part of the economy and these products are right under our noses in many cases.”